ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Examples of score boards:

+* Outcomes from your feedback loops
 * Number of hours spent in deep work per day/week
 * Number of lead measures
 * Number of customer sign ups

-## Create Fast Feedback Loops
-This is both a productivity tip and a motivational hack.

-Fast [feedback loops](https://fs.blog/2014/05/improving-your-performance/) are when you can quickly measure a result which tells you how effectively you're working.

-Creating feedback loops help you figure out how we'll you're progressing towards your goal.
-The faster you can tell that you're veering off track, the better.

-And seeing that you're doing good work (or that you need to improve) can push you do keep going or work harder, and can be a way you compete productively with yourself.
-Conversely, if you can't see the effects of your actions, you'll stop caring (goodbye motivation).

-Cal specifically mentions measuring what he calls 'lead measures', which are items which imply you will be successful (e.g. hours spent in deep work, or mini tasks that you've completed).
-He contrasts that to 'lag measures' like number of sales, since the latter takes a lot longer to acquire, meaning it'll take a lot longer to get that feedback.

-It can be tricky to identify good lead measures, but they should be behaviors that would drive success on the lag measures.
-But the general idea is to see how you can get feedback as fast as possible, which is in line with many other popular philosophies such as MVPs and Fail Fast.

 ## Regular Accountability
 Have regular meetings of any team that owns a wildly important goal.
-This could be you yourself setting up a time (weekly or daily) to go over the past weeks scores and plan how to improve the next week.
+This could be you setting up a time (weekly or daily) to go over the past weeks scores and plan how to improve the next week.
 This also plays into the feedback loops that you're creating and is another angle through which you can make sure your motivation stays high.
 Social accountability can be a surprisingly motivating lever.

 If you're working solo, you can create accountability in other ways.
 You can commit to giving regular updates to a group of friends, or to post them on a public forum where your peers will see it.